hidde2727/Eureka-website/README.md

 To use this project in a local enviroment first install nodejs: https://nodejs.org/en/download/prebuilt-installer/current

-Next up run, from the main directory with the package.json file, '''npm install'''
+Next up run, from the main directory with the package.json file `npm install`

-Then start the server with the '''node server.js''' command
+Then start the server with the `node server.js` command